ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/basics_model_construction.md

 Contains parameters: a, b, c1, Tc, epsilon_assoc, bondvol, Mw
 ```

-Making our CPA implementation one of the most-extensible available.
+Making our CPA implementation one of the most extensible available.

 ## Empirical Equations of State

-Clapeyron also supports high-accuracy, empirical equations of state.
+Clapeyron also supports high accuracy, empirical equations of state.
 These differ from the previous equations of state primarily because of large number of parameters needed to model a single species.
-An example of this would be IAPWS-95 (for water):
+An example of this would be IAPWS‑95 (for water):

 ```julia
 julia> model = IAPWS95()